Mark Laff: Twenty Flight Rockers

 In 1985 Laff founded a new retro rock & roll/rockabilly band called Twenty Flight Rockers with the singer/frontman Gary Twinn.
 The band released via ABC Records the single "Tower Block Rock" (1985) (ranked number 31 for Best Single of that year by Rockerilla magazine, but making no impact on the UK Singles Chart), and another single "Johnny 7" via WEA Records in 1986, which was also a commercial failure.
 In March 1986 the band released the song "Searching for a Hero" in cassette format on a compilation album advertising new bands titled Spools Gold, given away free with the Record Mirror.
 Bernie Rhodes, who Laff knew back from his early days with Subway Sect was hired to manage them, and arranged the signing of the band with Epic Records.

 The band recorded a series of sessions, and a self-produced studio album Ride, which was scheduled for commercial release in 1988, however Epic Records in the meantime was bought out by Sony, which subsequently opted to drop the band from the label, leading to Twenty Flight Rockers breaking up.

 The Ride L.P. would not see release until 2001 when it was put out by Revel Yell Music as a retrospective release under the title Twenty Flight Rockers.
 In 2004 Revel Yell released a second retrospective album from the band, Twenty Flight Rockers – The New York Sessions 1988.

 Later career

 On 20 September 1993, during Billy Idol's 'No Religion' tour, Laff played with a re-formed Generation X in a reunion concert at the Astoria Theatre in London's West End.

 In 2006 Laff re-recorded the song "Hot Seat" with Derwood Andrews to commemorate the 25th anniversary of the release of Empire's Expensive Sound, which was re-released on the Expansive Sound Volume II compilation album.

 Laff briefly reunited with Vic Godard in 2007 to re-record Subway Sect's previously unreleased debut album under the title 1978 Now.

-In 2019, he joined the touring line-up of LAMF, a band fronted by Walter Lure of The Heartbreakers which also featured Mick Rossi, former guitarist of Slaughter & The Dogs.
+In 2019, Laff joined the touring line-up of LAMF, a band fronted by Walter Lure of The Heartbreakers which also featured Mick Rossi, former guitarist of Slaughter & The Dogs.
 This band played several gigs, including an appearance at the Rebellion Festival in Blackpool.

+In 2025, he assembled a band named X Generation X, which toured across the United Kingdom in November of that year.

+On July 24, 2026, Twenty Flight Rockers announced their return for a London show at the 100 Club on October 30, with tickets going on sale on July 27.
+They also revealed an archive live release of Live '85, a concert originally recorded at The Bull in East Sheen from July 1985.